krakjoe/mimus/README.md

 		public function partialize(array $methods = []) : Double;

 		/*
+		* Shall turn this into a partial by allowing execution
+		*	of the methods in the given class
+		*/
+		public function partialize(string $class) : Double;

+		/*
-		* Shall turn this into a partial by allowing execution of the methods in the given class */ public function partialize(string $class) : Double;
+		* Shall turn this into a partial by allowing execution
+		*	of the methods in the given class with exceptions */ public function partialize(string $class, array $except = []) : Double;

 		/*
 		* Shall ensure the class is available by name